Judith Kaplan Eisenstein: Life

 During her life she was an author, theologian, musicologist and composer.
 She earned bachelor's and master's degrees from Columbia University and studied at the Institute of Musical Art, now the Juilliard School.
 She published a book of children's music, Gateway to Jewish Song, and a number of cantatas on Jewish themes, including the popular "What Is Torah," with her husband, Rabbi Ira Eisenstein whom she married in 1934.
 Her translations of Hebrew songs are now enjoyed by Jewish children throughout the US.
 She taught music education and the history of Jewish music at the Albert A. List College of Jewish Studies from 1929 to 1954.
 She taught at School of Sacred Music of Hebrew Union College-Jewish Institute of Religion in New York from 1966 to 1979.

+Eisenstein was a longtime member of the Reconstructionist Synagogue of the North Shore in Plandome (and previously Roslyn Estates), on Long Island, New York; her husband served as the congregation's rabbi.

 Death

 Judith Kaplan Eisenstein died on February 14, 1996, aged 86, in Silver Spring, Maryland.
 Her papers are included in the Ira and Judith Kaplan Eisenstein Reconstructionist Archives of the Reconstructionist Rabbinical College.